 - Outdoor Recreation: Many graduates hold outdoor recreation positions with federal and state government agencies, working with the U.S. Fish and Wildlife Service, the National Park Service, the U.S. Forest Service, and the Illinois Department of Conservation, as well as similar agencies in other states.
 A growing number now work as outdoor adventure leaders with programs such as SOAR, NOLS and Outward Bound.

 - Therapeutic Recreation:Rewarding career opportunities exist in therapeutic recreation.
 Many SIUC graduates work in the activity therapy programs in Illinois mental health hospitals.
 Others work in a variety of hospital, community and clinical settings or serve as advocates for the disabled.

 At SIUC you can enrich your programs with courses from many other related departments.
-We offer strong programs in forestry, zoology (wildlife management), management, marketing, journalism (advertising), speech communication (public relations), physical education (exercise science and physical fitness), health education, food and nutrition (hotel, restaurant and travel administration), music, art, theater, administration of justice, and psychology.
+We offer strong programs in forestry, zoology (wildlife management), management, marketing, journalism (advertising), speech communication (public relations), exercise science and physical fitness, public health, food and nutrition (hotel, restaurant and travel administration), music, art, theater, administration of justice, and psychology.
 The nationally ranked Rehabilitation Institute also provides electives.
 Such a broad range of academic options allows you considerable flexibility in tailoring your education to fit your interests and career goals.

 SIUC maintains many facilities and programs that provide field experience and internship opportunities for students majoring in recreation.
 They range from a comprehensive student recreation complex to a 3000-acre outdoor laboratory.